ezynook/ezynook/README.md

 Data Engineer, Fullstack developer
 ----------------------------------

-I have a strong background in Information Technology and am highly passionate about data management and engineering solutions.
-I specialize in building data pipelines, optimizing database performance, and transforming raw data into actionable insights.
-I have experience working with tools such as SQL, Python, Apache Spark, and various cloud platforms to create scalable data solutions.
-Continuously working to enhance my skills in data architecture and analytics.
-I enjoy working with big data technologies to solve complex data problems.
+I have a strong background in `Information Technology` and a deep passion for data management and engineering solutions.
+My expertise lies in building efficient data pipelines, optimizing database performance, and transforming raw data into actionable insights.
+I have hands-on experience with `SQL`, `Python`, `Apache Spark`, and various cloud platforms, `GenAI` to develop scalable data solutions.
+Continuously striving to enhance my skills in data architecture and analytics, I enjoy leveraging big data technologies to tackle complex challenges.
+Additionally, I have over five years of experience as a `Full Stack Developer`, building robust and scalable applications across the technology stack.

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [Pasitdev](http://pasitdev.com)